 The pupils' spiritual, moral, social and cultural well- being is embedded throughout our curriculum and ethos at HBJ.
 All staff at HBJ are responsible for all pupils in school.
 We follow a bespoke PSHCE program, devised by the head teacher and our Healthy Minds champion.
 We also teach P4C (Philosophy for children).
-Our dedicated team of Teaching Assistants, alongside our Learning Mentor, support children with social, emotional and mental health issues in a number of ways including 1:1 mentoring sessions, social groups involving aspects of Theraplay, nurture and craft groups as well as more specific interventions such as Circle of Friends.
+Our dedicated team of Teaching Assistants, alongside our Inclusion Officer support children with social, emotional and mental health issues in a number of ways including 1:1 mentoring sessions, social groups involving aspects of Theraplay, nurture and craft groups as well as more specific interventions such as Circle of Friends, Zones of Regulation and Mighty Minds.
+We recognise the impact that the COVID 19 pandemic has had on our children and have assigned a teaching assistant to work alongside our Inclusion Officer to provide additional emotional support.

 Our Year 6 play leaders provide support at lunchtimes to help children who struggle in the playground, providing them with the strategies, skills and environment to help develop their skills of social communication and interaction.
-Every classroom in the school has a co-constructed class promise, which reminds pupils of their rights and responsibilities as members of our school community.

 We have a wide range of lunchtime and after school clubs which all pupils are able to access.
-Our school has an open door policy where pupils are able to speak to any member of staff as and when they wish to.
+Our school has an open-door policy where pupils are able to speak to any member of staff as and when they wish to.

-Our school council meets regularly and they are involved in many areas of the school, including arranging charity days throughout the year and working closely with our HSA.
+Our school council meets regularly and they are involved in many areas of the school, including arranging charity days throughout the year and working closely with our Home and School Association.

-We work closely alongside outside agencies such as MAST to remain up to date on current initiatives and to further develop our support of children's social and emotional skills.
+We work closely alongside outside agencies such as the Family Intervention Service to remain up to date on current initiatives and to further develop our support of children's social and emotional skills.

 What specialist support or services does the school access for pupils with SEND?
-We have many different services to offer at HBJ, below is a list of the most frequently used agencies: > Speech and language therapy > The Autism Team > MAST > Visual Impairment Team > Educational Psychology Service > The ADHD Team > CAMHS > Social Care > The Rowan School > SENDIAS How do we include SEND pupils in their own education?
+We have many different services to offer at HBJ, below is a list of the most frequently used agencies: > Speech and language therapy > The Autism Team > Family Intervention Service > Visual Impairment Team > Educational Psychology Service > The ADHD Team > CAMHS > Social Care > The Rowan School > SENDIAS How do we include SEND pupils in their own education?
 Pupil's voice is very important to us and is part of the assess, plan, do, review process.
-All children on the SEND register, and many on our Inclusion register, complete a pupil voice activity three times per year, outlining their views about their strengths and any areas for development they would like support with.
-Before meetings children have the opportunity to give their opinions about how their education is progressing, with a member of staff chosen by them.
-We encourage our pupils to set themselves targets and self-assessment is a feature in all lessons.
-Where appropriate, pupils with SEND do this independently but others are provided with the necessary support.
-Pupils are invited to attend meetings if it is deemed appropriate.
-Alternatively, their views are shared at the meeting in a number of ways e.g. a video.
+All children on the SEND register, complete a pupil voice activity three times per year, outlining their views about their strengths and any areas for development they would like support with.
+Before meetings, children have the opportunity to give their opinions about how their education is progressing, with a member of staff they are familiar with.